droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc I - The Walls of Krezk.md

 _An adventure for four 4th- or 5th-level characters._

-In this arc, the players seek entry to the village of Krezk before defeating the druids occupying the Wizard of Wines winery, either to obtain a cure for cackle fever from the Abbot, to pick wolfsbane from the shores of the blessed pool, or to seek out their foretold ally against Strahd.
+In this arc, the players seek entry to the village of Krezk before defeating the druids occupying the Wizard of Wines winery, either to obtain a cure for Abyssal Plague from the Abbot, to pick wolfsbane from the shores of the blessed pool, or to seek out their foretold ally against Strahd.

 However, the village of Krezk is suspicious of outsiders, and won't allow the players to enter unless they first perform a task for their burgomaster, Baron Dmitri Krezkov.